PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/video_pipelines/video_classification.en.md

 - Calling the `save_to_json()` method will save the above content to the specified `save_path`.
 If specified as a directory, the saved path will be `save_path/{your_video_basename}_res.json`; if specified as a file, it will be saved directly to that file.
 Since JSON files do not support saving numpy arrays, the `numpy.array` types will be converted to lists.

 - Calling the `save_to_video()` method will save the visualization results to the specified `save_path`.
 If specified as a directory, the saved path will be `save_path/{your_video_basename}_res.{your_video_extension}`; if specified as a file, it will be saved directly to that file.
-(The production line usually contains multiple result videos, so it is not recommended to specify a specific file path directly, as multiple videos will be overwritten and only the last video will be retained)
+(The pipeline usually contains multiple result videos, so it is not recommended to specify a specific file path directly, as multiple videos will be overwritten and only the last video will be retained)

 * Additionally, it also supports obtaining visualized videos and prediction results through attributes, as follows: